53 Great Gifts For a Tennis Player

 Training bands / resistance bands

 Great for warm-ups, strength and conditioning work.
 Every pro has a set, and for good reason.
 Bands can be combined to give a greater variety of resistances.
+Bands are very light compared to the equivalent traditional weights, so produce very little momentum and inertia – great if you want to work on rapid acceleration and deceleration movements.

 Training bands come in a wide range of resistances for different exercises, so it makes sense to buy a set.
+The Theraband set contains just the bands, making it very portable – great to keep in your kit bag for court-side warm ups.
+The Veick set comes with handles and higher resistances.

 Reaction ball